 Here's an example of eulogy speech to help you through one of the most emotional statements you'll probably ever have to give in your lifetime.

 A eulogy or funeral speech is a speech given at a funeral or memorial service to honor the deceased.
-You may be asked to give a eulogy speech for a family member or a close friend.
+You may be asked to provide a eulogy speech for a family member or a close friend.

-A eulogy is often one of the most difficult types of speeches to deliver due to its emotional nature, but delivering a good eulogy can be very meaningful for the attendees of the service and particularly for the family members.
+A eulogy is often one of the most challenging types of speeches to deliver due to its emotional nature.
+Providing a proper tribute can be very meaningful for the attendees of the service and particularly for the family members.

 to let the audience know how you knew the deceased